MCSPenguin/CivCorp/Bylaws.rst

 Officers Designated
 ================================================================================

-The officers of the corporation shall be a President, a Secretary, and one or more Treasurers.
-The corporation may also have, at the discretion of the Board of Directors, a Chairperson of the Board, and a Vice President.
+The officers of the corporation shall be a President, a Vice President, a Secretary, and a Treasurer.
+The corporation may also have, at the discretion of the Board of Directors, a Chairman of the Board, one or more assistant treasurers, and any such other officers as may be be elected from time to time by or under the authority of the Board of Directors.

 Officers shall be elected at the meeting of stockholders.